bcgov/devhub-app-web/docs/components.md

 ### Pages

-This is where Gatsby Differs from React, A page components will be converted into it's own index.html file ie (learnmore.js => /learnmore/index.html).
+This is where Gatsby differs from React, a page components will be converted into it's own index.html file ie (learnmore.js => /learnmore/index.html).
 This is the main feature of gatsby that we can generate several static sites that have all caching and preloading features already done for us at build time.

 ### Templates